-An Edwardian home in the Presidio Heights neighbourhood of San Francisco, built in 1900.
+An Edwardian modern home in the Presidio Heights neighbourhood of San Francisco, built in 1900.
 The previous owners did a gut renovation 13 years ago, but although the renovation had nice bones, the home still felt very dark and traditional.
 The new owners wanted to update it and breath fresh life into it, so they brought in interior designer Lauren Weiss who refinished the floors from a very dark ebony oak to a bleached oak, built new banquette seating for the kitchen, redesigned the living room fireplace and built-ins, changed the surface mounted light fixtures throughout the house, and re-did all the walls, window treatments and interior furnishings.
 The result is a light, bright and welcoming family home.

 Bleached oak flooring, a neutral palette and natural materials create a light and lovely entrance.
 The main stairway area (pictured top) continues the theme, with a few subtle black accents – like the balustrade, bench and minimalist wall light – to prevent the space from feeling too bland.
 It's the perfect balance.

 The living room is calm and muted, with textured carpet, roll-down blinds, and soft-edged, sculptural furniture.
 A black and brass floor lamp adds drama.

 The mantelpiece and even the built-in shelves are all painted white, creating a calm backdrop.
 Even the art on the walls is understated, adding to this calm space.

 A gorgeous Sandberg wallpaper sets the tone in the downstairs cloakroom, with the skirting painted to match.

 The dining room has more drama, with a gold coloured statement pendant light suspended above the classic Saarinen dining table.
 The Pierre Jeanneret inspired dining chairs add warmth, while the photographic print adds interest.